Design Space Exploration of DMA based Finer-Grain Compute Communication Overlap: Data-dependent Compute/Communication Overlap: Characterization of Inefficiencies

-\textbf{Contention Inefficiency Loss (CIL):} Additionally, while baseline executes each operation (computation, communication) in isolation on GPU, both shard-based and \OPNAME techniques overlap execution of these operations which can cause contention in both compute/memory sub-systems.
-More specifically, as we depicted in Figure~\ref{fig:bkg_shard_overlap_interference} (d), such overlap leads to the dividing of GPU compute cores between two concurrent GPU kernels (computation, communication), causing what we term as compute interference as each kernel receives less compute cores than it would in isolation.
+\textbf{\cilfull (\cil):} Additionally, unlike baseline execution where computation and communication run in isolation, both shard-based and \OPNAME techniques overlap these operations, introducing contention in GPU compute and memory subsystems.
+More specifically, as depicted in Figure~\ref{fig:bkg_shard_overlap_interference}(d), overlapping computation and communication divides GPU compute cores between two concurrent kernels, causing each to receive fewer cores than it would in isolation, an effect we term compute interference.
 The same phenomenon plays out over caches, network on-chip and HBM.
 While offloading communication to DMA engines ~\cite{Conccl, t3} can eliminate compute interference and some portion of cache interference, memory interference still remains.
 We term this contention related operation execution slowdown as contention inefficiency caused loss (CIL henceforth).

 \textbf{Other Inefficiency Losses:} We observe in this work that DIL and CIL are the primary inefficiency losses and focus on them.
 That said, other inefficiency losses exist and we briefly mention them here and omit detailed characterization graphs due to limited space.
 ML models repeatedly execute the same operation over multiple identical layers across multiple GPUs.
-We observe differences between execution of the same operation within a same GPU and across GPUs.
+We observe variations in execution times of the same operation within the same GPU and across GPUs.
 However, we find that this variation is within 6\%, so we omit it.
 Finally, CPU launch of GPU kernels, which increase with both shard-based and our proposed \OPNAME techniques can add launch overheads.
 These overheads can matter when operation sizes are particularly small.
-Herein we observe that graph-based launch techniques can keep these overheads in check~\cite{hipgraph}.
+However, graph-based launch techniques can mitigate these overheads~\cite{hipgraph}.